4d/docs/docs/Project/developing.md

 ## Overview

 You develop 4D database projects using the **4D Developer** application.
 4D Developer provides an Integrated Development Environment (IDE) for 4D projects as well as an application runtime, allowing to develop, test, and debug the project.

 > You can also work in 4D project files with any text editor since most of them are text files.
 Concurrent file access is handled via a file access manager (see below).

-Project files must be available to the 4D Developer application.
 Multi-user development is managed through standard source control tools, which allow developers to work on different branches, and compare, merge, or revert modifications.

-4D Developer can open local project databases but also remote project databases opened by 4D Server.

-### Opening a local project with 4D Developer

-To open a local project with 4D Developer, select the project's main file, named *databaseName.4DProject* (see [Architecture of a 4D project](architecture.md)).
-Project files can be put in a standard source control tool repository to benefit from branching, code sharing, or backup features.

-### Opening a 4D Server project with 4D Developer
+## Development configurations

-You can open a *databaseName.4DProject* project with 4D Server.
-Two different configurations are supported:
+You can open interpreted projects (*databaseName.4DProject* (see [Architecture of a 4D project](architecture.md))) in the following configurations:

+- 4D Developer opening **local project files** - in this case, all aspects of the project are available to the developer.
+Project files can be created, modified, compiled...
+The result of the development can be tested at any moment by running the **Test application** menu command from 4D Developer or using the integrated Web server.
+- - 4D Developer connection from the **same machine as 4D Server** - in this case, development is supported just like with local projects.
+This feature allows you to develop a client/server application in the same context as the deployment context; it is [detailed below](#developing-projects-with-4d-server).
-- 4D Developer connection from a **remote machine**.
-In this case, 4D Server sends a .4dz version of the project ([zipped format](building.md#build-compiled-structure)).
+- 4D Developer connection from a **remote machine** - in this case, 4D Server sends a .4dz version of the project ([zipped format](building.md#build-compiled-structure)) to 4D Developer.
 As a consequence, all structure files are read-only.
 This feature is useful for testing purposes.
-- 4D Developer connection from the **same machine as 4D Server**.
-In this case, development is supported just like with local projects.
-This feature allows you to develop a client/server application in the same context as the deployment context; it is [detailed below](#developing-projects-with-4d-server).

 ## Project file access